jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Anything to stop the bell.

-Adjusters personalities adapted too.
+Adjusters' personalities adapted too.
 Many became irritable, even withdrawn (usually those who tried to follow the rules exactly).
 Paramedics even visited a few times to cart coworkers away.
 I had to massage my jaw on the drive home from stuttering through rushed conversations.

 We were often more stressed than the people who'd just been in crashes.